ginow/react-codevolution/README.md

 - Call only at top level, not in loops, conditions or nested functions
 - Call only from React functions, not js function

+### useState

-#### useState Hook doesn't automatically merge objects unlike setState
+- doesn't automatically merge objects unlike setState
+- returns an array with 2 elements, current value of state and state setter function
+- if new state value depends on previous then pass a function to setter function